Bluefalcon04v/Python_Projects/README.md

 ----

 ### Summary
-This repositorie contains the basic Stuffs.
+This repositorie contains the basic Stuffs and some basic Games.
 That includes
 - **Hangman Game**
   - Hangman game main file
   - Words file